"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “It is only my conjecture.
 Or would you use the word guess?”

 “You don’t like Russians, do you, Pani Husarska?”
-Jay asked, addressing her with a Polish title of respect.

-The detective, looking closer, shrugged.
+The detective shrugged.
 “I don’t know.”

 “I can ask for him,” Kulski said.
 “He is not always available.”